AARs (After Action Reports)

 The Jap's hit us hard.......in the first few minutes

-of the battle it was touch and go.......as they
+of the battle it was touch and go.......as

 advanced under the cover of deadly 150mm motar rounds